What is an advice centre?

 - getting services from your council

 But not all advice centres are the same.
-Some offer advice on a range of subjects; others specialise in a particular area, such as benefits, debt or housing advice.
+Some offer advice on a range of subjects while others specialise in a particular area, such as benefits, debt or housing advice.
 Some centres offer help to a particular group like young or disabled people.

-Many advice centres employ some professional advisers and may also use trained volunteers.
+Many advice centres employ some professional advisers and may also have trained volunteers.
 Some, like Law Centres, will also employ solicitors.

 Advice centres are often based in their own premises in high streets or shopping centres.
 They may run ‘outreach’ sessions in places like GP’s surgeries, hospitals and community centres.
-Some centres can give you advice over the phone or by email or may even be able to arrange a home visit if you need one.
+Some centres can give you advice over the phone or by email.

 Advice centres provide a free service because they are funded by government or charities.
 They are run by independent management committees.
 It is their job to make sure that the centre acts in your best interests, represents your views, and is not influenced by the local council or anyone else who funds them.